Store Kongensgade 62: Architecture

 The building consists of three stories over a high cellar and is six bays wide.
 A gateway on the left side of the building opens to a narrow courtyard lined by a side wing from 1807 to the right and a rear wing from 1807 to the left.

 Today

-Amadeus, a café and restaurant, is based in the ground floor.
-VOCE, a private dining comcept, is based on the third floor.
+Amadeus, a café and restaurant, is based on the ground floor.
+VOCE, a private dining concept, is based on the third floor.